This Bowflex Max Trainer M5/M6 vs. M3 Comparison is updated and revised to correctly take into account the latest 2019 models from Bowflex.

 Both are excellent workout machines, and they have similar features at first glance.
 But they’re quite a bit different when you start digging.
 So, should you get the upgraded M5/M6?
 Or is the M3 enough for your needs?

-FIRST, THE NEW YEAR SALE 2019 IS HAPPENING RIGHT *NOW*:
+FIRST, THE SPRING SALE 2019 IS HAPPENING RIGHT *NOW*:

-That’s what this page will help you decide.
+That’s what this page will help you to understand.
 Read through the core similarities and differences of each below (with explanations) and you’ll know exactly which one to choose by the end.